dodad-2/SilicaTemplate/README.md

 1. Install the mod

-2. Optionally install <a href="https://github.com/dodad-2/QList">QList</a> to toggle the mod ingame
+2. Optionally install <a href="https://github.com/dodad-2/QList">QList</a> to enable ingame options

 # Changelog